hamitzor/lightterm/README.md

 *  Node.js 10 or upper
 *  npm or yarn package manager

-For running demo, run following commands:
+## Setup
-`yarn` or `npm install` for installing all neccesary packages, then `yarn build` or `npm run build` for building and finally `yarn start` or `npm run start` to start test server.
+`npm install` for installing all neccesary packages, then `npm run build` for building and finally `npm run start` to start the demo server.